aporlowski/pi-sdr/README.md

 7. Push the `play` button again to stop the reception after you finish exploring the software.
 Next, we will try a slightly more difficult signal to tune, NOAA Weather radio.

+> Note RTL-SDR and GQRX can not tune typical broadcast AM radio stations without some additional effort.
+It requires some tuning to get below 22.0 MHZ.
+See [reddit thread](https://www.reddit.com/r/RTLSDR/comments/ksmv9f/cant_listen_to_am_radio_broadcasts_with_nooelec/) and [user report](http://adrianchadd.blogspot.com/2017/06/gqrx-direct-sampling-configuration.html?m=1)

 #### NOAA Weather Radio

 1. Change the frequency to your local NOAA Weather radio channel.
 In Bloomington, this is currently 162.50 MHz or 162500 kHz.
 You can find your local frequency from the [NOAA site](https://www.weather.gov/nwr/station_listing).